 Oral Conscious Sedation

 For children who are very young, apprehensive, or have extensive treatment needs, conscious sedation may be necessary.
 We will give your child an oral medication that will help calm them and minimize the anxiety or discomfort associated with dental treatment.
 Conscious sedation is intended to make your child drowsy, and possibly even fall asleep, but they will remain conscious.
 The doctor will help determine which medication will be best for your child’s unique treatment needs.

 After Sedation Appointment

-General Anesthesia may be recommended for very apprehensive children, very young children, children with extensive dental needs, children who are extremely uncooperative, or children with special healthcare needs.
-General Anesthesia is performed only in a hospital or outpatient surgical center.
+General anesthesia is preformed by a licensed anesthesiologist in a hospital or in an outpatient setting.
+General anesthesia may be recommended for very apprehensive children, very young children, children with extensive dental needs, children who are extremely uncooperative, or children with special healthcare needs.
 Your child will be completely asleep and unaware of the dental treatment that is taking place.
-General Anesthesia is also used for children having tonsils and/or adenoids removed, or ear tubes placed.

 While there is some risk associated with general anesthesia, when administered by appropriately trained individuals in an appropriate facility, it is safe and effective.
 Trained personnel will monitor your child closely to ensure their safety throughout the procedure and manage any complications.
 We will discuss the risks and benefits of general anesthesia and why it is recommended for your child.